The medical term for heavy periods is menorrhagia.

 One of these options is endometrial ablation.

-With this procedure, we burn the lining of the uterus in the operating room, and therefore, the lining of the uterus is not able to get thick and generate a heavy period each month.
+With this procedure, we burn the lining of the uterus in the operating room.
+Therefore, the lining of the uterus is not able to get thick and generate a heavy period each month.

-The most definitive treatment for heavy periods in women who are done with childbearing is a hysterectomy when we take the uterus out itself.
+The most definitive treatment for heavy periods in women who are done with childbearing is a hysterectomy.
+This is when we take the uterus out itself.

 Once the uterus has been removed, there is nothing to bleed during the periods.